When is the best time to get the influenza vaccine?

 Why is there an age-specific influenza vaccine for people 65 years and older?

 There is an age-specific influenza vaccine available free to those aged 65 years and older.
 This vaccine is formulated to provide increased protection against influenza for older people.
 This influenza vaccine is designed specifically to increase the immune system’s response to the vaccine and provide increased protection against influenza infections for older people.
 There is no increase in the risk of severe adverse effects compared with other influenza vaccines however, there is an increased likelihood of redness, pain and swelling at the injection site.
 Fever, sore muscles, and tiredness can also occur but usually only last one to two days after vaccination.
-The vaccine will be available through GPs and selected pharmacies.
+The vaccine will be available through family doctors and selected pharmacies.

 What about people who are in aged care settings?